 ‘Readers Cup is organised by the Queensland Branch of the Children’s Book Council of Australia.
 It is a state wide competition for young readers’.

 ‘Teams need to register via this website before the end of Term 1.
 Regional co-ordinators will organise Regional finals to take place towards the end of Term 2.
 The State Final will take place during The Brisbane Writers Festival in September’.
-Exact dates once these are advised.
+Check the Timeline page for further details.

 State details will be found on the Events page.
-The National Final usually occurs in October.
-Exact date once this is advised.
+The 2020 National Final will be held on Friday 23rd October in Taree, NSW.

 Australian Culinary Federation.
 We ‘will be running Secondary School Culinary Competitions in SA, ACT, QLD & TAS.
 This competition is designed to establish and develop links between school and industry in an effort to encourage more students to enter the commercial cookery industry.
 The QLD Junior Secondary Schools Culinary Challenge Competition is for year 10 students studying Home Economics or Hospitality at high school.
 The Senior Secondary Schools Culinary Competition is for Year 11 and 12 students studying Home Economics or Hospitality at high school.
 The Winners of these competitions will be attending the National Secondary Schools Final’.